CommonAccord/Cmacc-Org/Doc/G/NW-NDA/99/WiP/LegalInContext.md

 3. Governance, democracy and rule of law

     31. Government as meta-contract manager.
-A portfolio of portfolios.
+A portfolio of portfolios of portfolios.

     32. Legitimacy - in what language(s) do we decide the rules? - @meggersma: is this a question of jurisdiction or formality of language (the latter perhaps points to complexity).  @hazardj - At root, this is the "demotic" issue: shall there be a special literacy test for participation?
 Shall our instituted governors speak in common languages.
 Latin in the Church, Ancient Greek in the US, English in Brussels.
 The same issue arises in somewhat softer form when we discuss "plain language" versus "legal language."
 It gets super strong when we contemplate expressing rules as code.
 Is Python or Solidity a requirement of participation in the discussion of what rules govern us?